 Master of Science in Computer and Information Sciences

-The Master of Science in Computer and Information Sciences is designed to offer professionals an opportunity to attain an advanced degree in the computer science field while upgrading their skills and knowledge.
-The computer science program is a joint program with the College of Charleston, and classes are held at both campuses.
-Students in this program can choose from the following specializations:
+The Citadel’s Master of Science in Computer and Information Sciences is designed to offer professionals an opportunity to attain an advanced degree in the computer science field while upgrading their skills and knowledge.
+The computer science program is a joint program with the College of Charleston, and classes are held in person at both campuses.

 Computer Science: Providing a traditional master’s degree program that offers a balance between theory and application, the Computer Science specialization prepares students to pursue further coursework that leads to a Ph.D. and preparation for work in software development roles that include elements of architecture and design.